-The external environment: roads, paths, services, can have a long or a short life, and can be easy or expensive to maintain.
 Despite immense advances, the public realm too often lacks delight.
 More planting would improve microclimate, reduce dust, screen noise, refresh the eye and mind.
 Street furniture: signs, lighting, paving, litter bins, telephone kiosks, traffic controls, seating, is installed without regard for location or cultural coherence.
-Ordinary towns and cities, and many peripheries, are 'engineered environments' which lack all sense of visual quality.
+Ordinary towns and cities, and many peripheries, are 'engineered environments' which lack all sense of visual quality, 53.

-Outside selected conservation areas - often in the historical centre - we have neglected aesthetic controls.
+Outside selected conservation areas we have neglected aesthetic controls.
 Everybody builds without taking stock of their neighbour.
 Even in historic centres, the legitimate and urgent need for protection of our built past too often results in picture-postcard recreations of a life long gone, without admitting the value of contemporary civilisation.
-The past hierarchy is destroyed: today, instead of civic and religious symbols, the dominant buildings are expressions of commercial and economic power, self-referential and devoid of public interest.
+The past hierarchy is destroyed: today, instead of civic and religious symbol, the dominant buildings are expressions of commercial and economic power, selfreferential and devoid of public interest.

-The most urgent functional, social, and cultural challenge is to make a contemporary environment of the same humaneness, quality and significance as has sometimes been achieved in the past, and which we can in turn make over to the future as examples of urban surroundings in which one likes to stay.
+The most urgent functional, social, and cultural challenge is to make a contemporary environment of the same humaneness, quality and significance as has sometimes been achieved in the past, and which we can in turn make over to the future, 54.